subramgo/subramgo.github.io/_posts/2017-01-02-AutoGen_BaseClassifier.md

 ```

 Oh la.. our predictions are ready.
 Our *output* variable is a matrix of size (150,3), one dimension for each class.
 In the next line we use the argmax function to get the index which is set to 1.
-This is our predicted class variable.
-Let us call the *predict* function and print some accuracy metrics for our dummy classifier.
+This is our predicted class.
+Now that we know what is happening under the hood, let us call the *predict* function and print some accuracy metrics for our dummy classifier.

 ```
 y_predicted = dummy.predict(x)